 84.24

-Do the forex card rates of each bank differ?
+Do the Forex Card Rate of each bank differ?

-The card rate can differ across banks.
-Each bank sets its own card rate based on a variety of factors, such as its cost of acquiring foreign currency, operating expenses, and profit margin.
+The Fx Card Rates can differ across banks.
+Each bank sets its own exchange rates based on a variety of factors, such as its cost of acquiring foreign currency, operating expenses, and profit margin.
+For Example HDFC Bank Forex Rates for USD/INR may differ with ICICI Bank Forex Rates and SBI Forex Card Rates Today.

-The differences in card rates across banks can impact the cost of foreign exchange transactions for customers.
-Therefore, comparing the card rates offered by different banks before making a foreign exchange transaction is essential to get the best possible rate.
+The differences in Foreign Exchange Card Rates across banks can impact the cost of foreign exchange transactions for customers.
+Therefore, comparing the fx card rates offered by different banks before making a foreign exchange transaction is essential to get the best possible rate.

-What is the difference between the card rate & interbank exchange rate?
+What is the difference between the Forex Card Rate & Interbank Exchange Rate?

-The card and interbank exchange rates are two different rates used in foreign exchange transactions.
+The Forex card Rate vs Interbank Exchange Rate are two different rates used in foreign exchange transactions.
 The main differences between the two are:

-On the other hand, the foreign exchange card rate, refers to the rate derived on a daily basis by bank based on the interbank exchange rates by keeping a substantial margin on buy and sell foreign exchange transactions.
-Generally the margin loaded in forex card rate is more than 1 rupee on USD/INR transactions, 2 rupee on EUR/INR transactions and 3 Rupee on GBP/INR transactions.
+On the other hand, the foreign exchange card rate, refers to the rate derived on a daily basis by bank based on the Interbank Exchange Rate by keeping a substantial margin on buy and sell foreign exchange transactions.
+Generally the margin loaded in card rate is more than 1 rupee on USD/INR transactions, 2 rupee on EUR/INR transactions and 3 Rupee on GBP/INR transactions.
 This margin can vary across banks based on their different strategies and other market factors.

-Calculation: Numerous economic considerations and market dynamics of supply and demand as well as market dynamics of supply and demand, influence the interbank exchange rate.
-While the bank’s profit margin, the interbank rate, and any other fees or charges are all included in the card rate, which is established by the bank.
+Calculation: Numerous economic considerations and market dynamics of supply and demand as well as market dynamics of supply and demand, influence the Interbank Exchange Rate.
+While the bank’s profit margin, the interbank rate, and any other fees or charges are all included in the Bank’s Card Rate, which is established by the bank.

 Spread: The difference between a currency pair’s purchasing and selling rates for a currency pair is known as the bid-ask spread.
-Due to banks’ high volume of transactions, the spread for interbank exchange rates is normally quite small, with only a few pips.
-For example the spread between USD to INR IBR rate is generally 1 to 3 paisa only.
-As a result of the bank’s profit margins and other expenses related to supplying retail consumers with foreign exchange services, the gap in card rates is often greater and can range between 1 to 3 Rupees.
+Due to banks’ high volume of transactions, the spread for Interbank Exchange Rate is normally quite small, with only a few pips.
+For example the spread between USD to INR IBR rate for hdfc bank forex exchange rates today may be 1 to 3 paisa only.
+As a result of the bank’s profit margins and other expenses related to supplying retail consumers with foreign exchange services, the gap in Fx card rate is often greater and can range between 1 to 3 Rupees.

 The government had received requests from Export Promotion Councils and leading exporters that they should continue with the current Foreign Trade Policy (2015-20), which had been extended from time to time.